 - Bachelor of Fine Art or Bachelor of Music.

 UCT has an extended degree programme specifically for engineering students, called ASPECT: Academic Support Programme for Engineering.
-ASPECT creates a supportive environment for students which are particularly mindful to students’ academic, social and emotional needs.
+ASPECT creates a supportive environment for students who are particularly mindful to students’ academic, social and emotional needs.
 The curriculum is planned so that the degree should take five years to complete.

 To find out more about ASPECT contact: 021 650 3238